FEATURED CASE STUDY

 For Caroline, being uncomfortable talking about her achievements for fear of sounding boastful was holding her back at the interview stage.
 She felt unable to take personal credit for the successful projects she had managed and the group all came up with their own experiences of this with a number of solutions and strategies that Caroline was happy to employ.

-“The HR Agenda allows me time to think properly.
+“It allows me time to think properly.
 I’ve always been a good listener but the structured, effective thinking is on another level.
 As we take turns in the group sessions I find that contributing to every else’s situations means I really listen and engage fully as my thoughtful response to their dilemma will be expected.
 It’s a great exercise.”